haiku-code/react-best-practices-workshop/module1.md

 * smart and dumb components
 * Container and View components

-Note: there are other technic to achieve this goals, like [hooks](https://reactjs.org/docs/hooks-custom.html).
+Note: there are other technique to achieve this goals, like [hooks](https://reactjs.org/docs/hooks-custom.html).
-Make sure not to enforce this technic without necessity.
+Make sure not to enforce this technique without necessity.
 <!-- .element: class="fragment" -->

 ---